Mati20041/QueenProblem/README.md

-QuinProblem
+QueenProblem
 ===========

-Using my CSP to solve N Quin Problem with backtracing and forward checking
+Using my CSP to solve N Queen Problem with backtracing and forward checking